Fast-moving consumer goods: Rural consumers

 Consumers in rural areas typically purchase goods from nearby towns and villages.
-Recently, there has been a shift in consumer purchase behavior toward purchasing locally that has prompted the need for better local promotional efforts to generate brand awareness in small towns.
+A recent shift in consumer purchase behavior toward purchasing locally has prompted the need for better local promotional efforts to generate brand awareness in small towns.
 FMCGs play a large part in the economy, as they are inelastic products that touch every part of consumer life.
-Businesses that supply FMCGs to a rural community can help provide employment opportunities and drive down the cost of such products in those rural areas.
+Businesses that supply FMCGs to rural communities can help provide employment opportunities and reduce the cost of such products in those rural areas.
 For instance, FMCGs represent the fourth-largest sector in the Indian economy and generate employment for more than three million people in downstream activities.

-ISIC definition

-The retail market for FMCGs includes businesses in the following International Standard Industrial Classification (ISIC) (Revision 3) categories: